haroldtreen/haroldtreen.github.io/now.md

 permalink: /now/
 ---

+### January 13th, 2019
+- I'm still working at Squarespace in New York (and it's still great 👍).
+- I'm still living in the same apartment.
+- I'm in the middle of [Team Performance Workshop](https://magnettheater.com/class/improv-team-workshop/) @ The Magnet Theater.
+It's the final class in Magnet's improv curriculum.
+Next week will be my first of 8 shows on the main stage.
+- I've been simultaneously mentoring a level 1 improv class.
+They are a super bunch and our class show is Friday!
+- I've been going to a bunch of dance parties such as [The Get Down](https://www.thegetdownnyc.com/) and [Daybreaker](https://www.daybreaker.com/communities/nyc/) (and I even volunteer for Daybreaker!).
+- I'm still exploring all the activities New York has to offer and recently discovered [The Joy List](https://joylist.nyc/) as an awesome source of events.
+The most recent one I tried was [Skip The Small Talk](https://www.skipthesmalltalk.org/).
+- At the same time I'm trying to slow down a bit.
+I have the tendency to try and do everything, but recently I've been feeling spread thin.
+Looking to find more depth with the things I'm already involved in rather than constantly chasing new experiences.

 ### April 22nd, 2017
 - I'm working at Squarespace in New York (and it's great 👍).
 - I'm living in Brooklyn with some awesome people from the Recurse Center 🖥.